speakinghedge/freepackets_org/README.md

 at freepackets.org.

 ## next steps
--add support for TP-Link TL-WR1043ND
+* add support for TP-Link TL-WR1043ND
--create statitic interface / package
+* create statitic interface / package
--convert config to UCI
+* convert config to UCI
--create UCI interface
+* create UCI interface

 ## Todo
--check that iptable rules are sufficient
+* check that iptable rules are sufficient

 ## Known issues
--spontaneous death of the tunnel - add "manual" keep alive ping?
+* spontaneous death of the tunnel - add "manual" keep alive ping?
--config can not be changed over the UCI interface -adre
+* config can not be changed over the UCI interface

 ## Important